blazium-engine/blazium-docs/about/introduction.rst

 About this documentation
 ------------------------

-Members of the Godot Engine community continuously write, correct, edit, and improve this documentation.
+Members of the Blazium Engine community continuously write, correct, edit, and improve this documentation.
 We are always looking for more help.
 You can also contribute by opening Github issues or translating the documentation into your language.
 If you are interested in helping, see :ref:`Ways to contribute <doc_ways_to_contribute>`